xpsi-group/xpsi/docs/source/FAQ.rst

 Note that the use cases will be rare: the default compiler on macOS tends to be ``clang`` (installed as part of the XCode tools), and even the default ``gcc`` is just ``clang`` in disguise.
 On Linux, the majority of times the default compiler is ``gcc``.
 I don't know which linker the Intel compiler will use; perhaps the GNU linker, perhaps it has its own linker (but given that the OS is formally GNU/Linux, I suspect the linker is the GNU one).
 Most people are not likely to deviate from this, so the check for ``clang`` tends to nearly always be True for macOS and False for Linux.

+.. rubric:: *During the convergence with MultiNest, the returned values for the total number of samples and the acceptance rate become negative*

+In the ``nested.F90`` code from MultiNest, the total number of samples is determined as a 32-bit integer variable.
+However, when MultiNest is running for more complex hot spots geometry models with X-PSI, the total of required samples can reach beyond the maximum value of such integers, which is approximately 2.14e9.
+At that point, MultiNest keeps converging, but makes the sampling with the total number of samples starting from the minimum value of 32-bit integers (-2.14e9).
+The acceptance rate becomes negative too, as it is dependant of the total number of samples.

 .. rubric:: Footnotes

 .. [#f1] from the GNU ld manpage: